-Look for items that double up as hidden storage, like chests that can be used as coffee tables, or stools and benches that are hollow and can be used for seating.
+Look for items that double up as hidden storage, like chests that can be used as coffee tables, or hollow stools and benches that can be filled with stuff.

 6. Light it up

 Even the saddest little space can be transformed with the right light.
 Whether it’s a free standing lamp, updating tired lampshades, replacing bulbs or using candles, offering a variety of accent and ambient lighting will make your home a relaxing place to be.
-Be sure to include good light in rooms with mirrors and to make up for limited natural light, which will make spaces feel bigger.
+Be sure to include good light in rooms where you'll need it, and in rooms with limited natural light - it will make spaces feel bigger.

 If you do decide to replace the lightbulbs, be sure to keep the ones that were already in place – your landlord’s EPC will have been assessed and the energy efficiency of the lighting will have been taken into account.
 Put these back at the end of your tenancy.